 Students and teachers from even Long Island school districts (Eastport South Manor HS, Northport HS, Bayshore HS, Connetquot HS, Pendleton Hauppauge HS, William Floyd HS, Shelter Island HS) are collaborating on the crystallization, generation of putative ligands, and elucidation of protein structures at the National Synchrotron Light Source II (NSLS II) at Brookhaven National Laboratory (BNL).

 This collaboration is part of the SPARK Program, Students Partnerships for Advance Research and Knowledge, a collaborative program by the Office of Educational Programs and the NSLSII.
 The overarching goal is to provide students and teachers with authentic inquiry-based research to develop skills that promote success across all domains of science.
 Students and teachers learn how to crystallize proteins and use advanced liquid handling techniques to resolve novel structures and identify potential ligands.
-Through these hands-on experiences, they are also learning the fundamentals of X-ray crystallography.
-One of the goals of this collaboration is to contribute new structures to the PDB archive.
+Through these hands-on experiences, they are also learning the fundamentals of x-ray crystallography.
+One of the goals of this collaboration is to contribute new structures to the Protein Data Bank.

 More than creating student researchers at the NSLS II, this collaboration increases student understanding of protein structure and function in biology.
 Structural biology; the study of proteins which includes their three-dimensional shape and function, is often an abstract concept that student’s express difficulty in fully understanding in spite of molecular visualization software programs.
 Although these software programs enable students to “see” the molecular structure, they often have no understanding how these structures were derived resulting in a limited basis for critical analysis.
 This collaboration helps solve that problem through student’s direct experience.